Donrwalsh/Shop/README.md

 ### TODO

-- Establish a protocol for applying Schemas
+- Establish a protocol for applying Schemas (I'm enjoying the lack of description used for `account.js`)

 - How to store Blueprint data?